 - Model the cooling system

-- Optimise the filling and packing profiles to achieve defined shrinkage or dimensional properties and control Warpage deflections.
+- Optimize the filling and packing profiles to achieve defined shrinkage or dimensional properties and control Warpage deflections.

-A number of further analysis runs may be required if the recommended changes are made and additional reports will be compiled to show the impact of these changes to the results.
+Further analysis may be required if the recommended changes are made.
+Additional reports will be compiled to show the impact of these changes on the results.

 Using a defined and consistent approach to Moldflow analysis ensures that all analysis results are as reliable as possible and all the processing concerns are explored and addressed.

-Likewise, utilising Moldflow as a tool of continual optimisation of a design from the early stages all the way through to production will result in component designs that are robust, dimensionally stable, and can be processed with normal processing ranges.
-Therefore, these combined with optimised mold tool design will accelerate the time to market by reducing the mold tool debugging and validation stages.
+Likewise, utilizing Moldflow as a tool of continual optimization of a design from the early stages all the way through to production will result in component designs that are robust, dimensionally stable, and can be processed with normal processing ranges.
+Therefore, these combined with optimized mold tool design will accelerate the time to market by reducing the mold tool debugging and validation stages.

 By Andrew Hodson, Managing Director, Verus Precision.